cycloss/recipes/light.md

 2. Chop all of the other frying ingredients

-3. Heat 2 tbsp oil in a large skillet over medium high heat (8).
-Add the aubergine and courgette, and cook for 4 minutes, stirring occasionally, trying to get a bit of colour on the vegetables.
-Transfer to a large pot (**important** as otherwise won't stew properly).
+3. Heat 2 tbsp vegetable oil in a large skillet over high heat.
+Add the courgette and cook until a bit coloured, then add the aubergine and cook for 4 minutes, stirring occasionally, trying to get a bit of colour on everything.

 4. Add another 1 tbsp of olive oil and cook the peppers with a pinch of salt for 3 minutes.
-Add to pot.

 5. Reduce to a medium heat, add another 1 tbsp olive oil, then add the onion with a pinch of the salt, cooking it for 2 minutes, then add the garlic and cook for a further minute.

-6. Add all the stewing ingredients into the large pot and mix.
+6. Add another tbsp of olive oil and all the stewing ingredients into the large pot and mix.
 Once the mixture is hot, reduce heat to a low simmer, and cook for 20 – 25 minutes with the pot lid off, stirring every now and then, until all the vegetables are cooked through and the liquid has reduced.
 The mixture should be thick enough so you can pile it on a plate (ie. not watery), but still very moist and juicy.

 7. Once stewed, taste and add more salt if needed.
 Stir through basil then serve immediately, drizzled with extra virgin olive oil and a sprinkle of extra basil on top, if desired